 Stage 1: Decrease Force

-As a first step, you should always consider hand-feeding some of food at mealtimes to your puppy.
+As a first step, you should always consider hand-feeding some food at mealtimes to your puppy.
 Hand feeding helps your puppy get used to human hands around food, and it begins to associate your hands with good things…food!

 When you’re puppy bites too hard, let out a high-pitched squeal or howl.
 Keep your hand in the puppy’s mouth – do not pull it out.